-- Amortization of deferred financing costs amounting to ₱25.26 million and ₱52.86 million in 2020 and 2019, respectively (See Notes 11 and 12). - Transfer from deposits for future stock subscription to additional paid-in capital amounting to ₱42.48 million in 2020 (See Note 17). - Transfer from stock issuance costs to additional paid-in capital amounting to \$\mathbb{P}\$52.32 million in 2020 (See Note 8).
+- Amortization of deferred financing costs amounting to P68.94 million and P34.63 million in 2021 and 2020, respectively (See Notes 11 and 12). - Transfer from deposits for future stock subscription to additional paid-in capital amounting to P42.48 million in 2020 (See Note 18). - Transfer from stock issuance costs to additional paid-in capital from direct costs incurred and paid by the Parent Company in 2019 for the preferred stock subscription prior to issuance amounting to ₱52.32 million in 2020.